Cupcake DownSouth :: A Charleston

 Not to be outdone, the venerable Southern Living magazine listed Cupcake DownSouth among its favorite shops in Charleston, and National Geographic Traveler named us one of the top cupcakeries in the nation.
 “Cupcake [DownSouth] is love in flour and icing,” the magazine wrote, spotlighting our Cookies & Cream cupcake.

 Fox Business was next.
-In 2011, the news network profiled our downtown Columbia store, as impressed with its Cinnamon Swirl, Lemon Blueberry, and Chocolate Raspberry cupcakes as it was with its sales success.
+In 2011, the news network profiled our downtown Columbia shop, as impressed with its Cinnamon Swirl, Lemon Blueberry, and Chocolate Raspberry cupcakes as it was with its sales success.

 But you're the one we love

 The love affair continues!
-Thousands of Cupcake DownSouth connoisseurs across the country follow us on Instagram, Facebook, and Twitter, and hundreds receive birthday cards from us each month, offering up a free cupcake to celebrate.
-Brides dazzle their rehearsal dinner, bridal shower, and wedding guests with tiers of mouthwatering wedding cupcakes, and UberEats roams the streets, delighting surprise gift recipients and office workers alike with hand-delivered pink boxes of fresh cupcakes.
-And nearly a hundred nonprofits have benefited from Yesterday’s Cupcakes, the thriving program Kristin created to give back to our communities, where the heavenly scents of our bakeries' freshly baked cupcakes fill the air.
+Thousands of Cupcake DownSouth connoisseurs across the country follow us on Instagram, Facebook, and Twitter, and hundreds receive birthday emails from us each month, offering up a free cupcake to celebrate.
+Brides dazzle their rehearsal dinner, bridal shower, and wedding guests with tiers of mouthwatering wedding cupcakes, and UberEats roams the streets, delighting surprised gift recipients and office workers alike with hand-delivered pink boxes of fresh cupcakes.
+In addition, nearly a hundred nonprofits have benefited from Yesterday’s Cupcakes, the thriving program Kristin created to give back to our communities, where the heavenly scents of our bakeries' freshly baked cupcakes fill the air.